Glycidol: Synthesis and applications

+Occurrence

+Glycidyl fatty acid esters that are thought to contaminate some edible oils could be a source of traces of glycidol in the diet.
+These esters are formed during the deodorization step of edible oil refining, which uses vapor and high temperatures to remove impurities.
+The reaction conditions in that step can allow monoglyceride and diglycerides (MAG, DAG) naturally present in the oil to rearrange into glycidyl fatty acid esters.

 Safety

 Glycidol is an irritant of the skin, eyes, mucous membranes, and upper respiratory tract.
 Exposure to glycidol may also cause central nervous system depression, followed by central nervous system stimulation.
 It is listed as an IARC Group 2A Agent, meaning that it is "probably carcinogenic to humans".
 In regards to occupational exposures, the Occupational Safety and Health Administration has set a permissible exposure limit at 50 ppm over an eight-hour work shift, while the National Institute for Occupational Safety and Health recommends a limit at 25 ppm over an eight-hour work shift.

-Refined edible oils have been shown to contain glycidyl fatty acid esters that are thought to be formed primarily during deodorization; hydrolysis of these compounds in the digestive tract releases free glycidol that proved to be carcinogenic in rats.